Lavender fields in Brihuega, Spain! Crazy right? Turns out you don’t have to go all the way to France to check lavender fields out.

 Previous acts to the Festival De La Lavanda include Café Quijano, Estrella Morente, Pitingo, etc.

-Upon arriving to the lavender fields you will see along the way there are plenty of more fields before and after.
+Yes!
+There is actually more than one lavender field.
+Upon arriving at the lavender fields in Brihuega you will see along the way there are plenty more fields before and after.

 The fields run through different areas that are named Almadrones, Cogollor, and the most popular, Brihuega.